-In the login or registration window there is the function "Change password".
+The log-in or registration window has the function "Forgotten password".

-Sign up for MyBosch.
-In your personal profile area under "Account and personal data" you can delete your MyBosch account.
-But please keep in mind that if you want us to delete your account, it is no longer possible to request a warranty extension for your device.
+Log into MyBosch.
+In your personal profile under "Account and personal data" you can cancel your MyBosch account.
+But please bear in mind that we cannot cancel your MyBosch account during a warranty extension.

-Since we want to guarantee you a fast service procedure in a repair case, we can provide MyBosch only in countries with an own service center.
-Unfortunately, we don’t have a service center in every country.
-Exceptions are Ireland (users can register in UK) and Luxemburg (users can register in France or Germany)..
+Since we want to guarantee you a fast service procedure in a repair case, we can provide MyBosch only in countries with their own service centre.
+Unfortunately, we don’t have a service centre in every country.
+Exceptions are Ireland (users can register in UK) and Luxembourg (users can register in France or Germany).

 No, unfortunately you cannot register with your existing Facebook account.

 With the contact form on MyBosch, you can contact us to give feedback and suggestions for improvements quickly and without problem.